ai4os/ai4-docs/source/user/howto/develop-model.rst

         <iframe src="https://www.youtube.com/embed/Ajgz51Sd1SU" frameborder="0" allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe>
     </div>

-This tutorial explains how to develop a DEEP module from scratch on your local machine.
+This tutorial explains how to develop a AI4OS module from scratch on your local machine.

-You could also use the **DEEP Development environment** from the :doc:`Dashboard<../overview/dashboard>` if you want to develop your code in a ready made environment based on some predefined Docker container (eg. official Tensorflow or Pytorch containers).
+You could also use the **DEEP Development environment** from the :doc:`AI4OS Dashboard<../overview/dashboard>` if you want to develop your code in a ready made environment based on some predefined Docker container (eg. official Tensorflow or Pytorch containers).
 The tutorial still applies the same.
 You only need to go to the Dashboard, select the **DEEP Development environment** and